 Nevada State College has a variety of student clubs and organizations to offer students.
-For a complete listing, please contact the NSSA Office or by reviewing the NSSA website.
-If you do not see a student organization or club that you are interested in, but want to begin a new club or organization all you need is five interested student participants and a faculty/staff advisor to begin the recognition process.
+For a complete listing, please contact the NSSA Office or by reviewing the NSSA website (http://nsc.edu/campuslife/student-government-nssa/index.aspx).
+If you do not see a student organization or club that you are interested in, you can contact NSSA about starting a new club.
+Generally speaking, you will need at least five interested student participants and a faculty/staff advisor to begin the recognition process.
 Seed money for clubs and organizations is provided by NSSA.